-Sections 61.113 (a) & (b) limit pilots to non-commercial operations.
-Because the UAS will not carry a pilot or passengers, the proposed operations can achieve the equivalent level of safety of current operations by requiring the PIC operating the aircraft to have a sport pilot's Certificate rather than have than a commercial pilots Certificate to operate this small UAS.
+Sections 61.113 (a) & (b) limit private pilots to non-commercial operations.
+Because the sUAS will not carry a pilot or passengers, the proposed operations can achieve the equivalent level of safety of current operations by requiring the PIC operating the aircraft to have logged 50 hours of flight experience along with 200 take-offs and 200 landings with a DJI sUAS before flying at a site, rather than have a commercial pilot's license to operate this small sUAS.
 Unlike a conventional aircraft that carries a pilot and passengers, the sUAS is remotely controlled with no living thing onboard.
-The area of operation is controlled and restricted, and all flights are planned and coordinated in advance as set forth by in the S.O.P.
-The level of safety provided by the requirements included in the S.O.P exceeds that provided by a single individual holding a commercial pilot's certificate operating a conventional aircraft.
-The risks associated with the operation of the sUAS are so diminished from the level of risk associated with the operation of a commercial operations contemplated with Part 61 when drafted, that allowing operations of the sUAS as requested with a recreational pilot as the PIC exceeds the present level of safety achieved by 14 C.F.R. §61,113 (a) & (b).
+The area of operation is controlled and restricted, and all flights are planned and coordinated in advance.
+The level of safety provided by the requirements included in the manual exceeds that provided by a single individual holding a commercial pilot's certificate operating a conventional aircraft.
+The risks associated with the operation of the sUAS are so diminished from the level of risk associated with the operation of a commercial operations contemplated with Part 61 when drafted, that allowing operations of the sUAS as requested with a pilot who has met the minimum requirements outlined in the Manual and has logged a sufficient number of flights exceeds the present level of safety achieved by 14 C.P.R. §61,113 (a) & (b).

-14 C.F.R. §91.7 (a): Civil Aircraft Airworthiness.
+14 C.P.R. §91.7 (a): Civil Aircraft Airworthiness.

-The regulation requires that no person may operate a civil aircraft unless it is in airworthiness condition.
-As there will be no airworthiness certificate issued for the aircraft, should this should this exemption be granted, no FAA regulatory standard will exist for determining airworthiness.
-Given the size of the aircraft and the requirements contained in the SOP for maintenance and use of safety check lists prior to each flight, and equivalent level of safety will be provided.
+The regulation requires that no person may operate a civil aircraft unless it is in airworthy condition.
+As there will be no airworthiness certificate issued for the aircraft, should this exemption be granted, no FAA regulatory standard will exist for determining airworthiness.
+Given the size of the aircraft and the requirements contained in the manual for maintenance and use of safety check lists prior to each flight, as set forth in the manual and equivalent level of safety will be provided.

-14 C.F.R. § 91.9 (b) (2): Civil Aircraft Flight Manual in the Aircraft
+14 C.F.R. § 91.9 (b) (2): Civil Aircraft Flight Manual, marking and placard in the Aircraft